wflore19/pearai-submodule/docs/docs/walkthroughs/codellama.md

 1. Create an account [here](https://api.together.xyz/signup)
 2. Copy your API key that appears on the welcome screen
-3. Update your Continue config file like this:
+3. Update your PearAI config file like this:

 ```json title="~/.continue/config.json"
 {